Universal Postal Union: Further developments

-The Treaty of Bern had been signed by 21 countries, 19 of which were located in Europe.
+The Treaty of Bern had been signed by 21 countries, 19 of which were European.
 After the General Postal Union was established, its membership grew rapidly as other countries joined.
 At the second Postal Union Congress in 1878, it was renamed the Universal Postal Union.

 French was the sole official language of the UPU until English was added as a working language in 1994.
-The majority of the UPU's documents and publications – including its flagship magazine, Union Postale – are available in the United Nations' six official languages French, English, Arabic, Chinese, Russian, and Spanish.
+The majority of the UPU's documents and publications—including its flagship magazine, Union Postale—are available in the United Nations' six official languages: French, English, Arabic, Chinese, Russian, and Spanish.

 Toward the end of the 19th century, the UPU issued rules concerning stamp design, intended to ensure maximum efficiency in handling international mail.
 One rule specified that stamp values be given in numerals, as denominations written out in letters were not universally comprehensible.
 Another required member nations to use the same colors on their stamps issued for post cards (green), normal letters (red) and international mail (blue), a system that remained in use for several decades.

-After the foundation of the United Nations, the UPU became a specialized agency of the UN in 1948.
+After the founding of the United Nations, the UPU became a specialized agency of the UN in 1948.
 It is currently the third oldest intergovernmental organization after the Rhine Commission and the International Telecommunication Union.

 Terminal dues

 Origin

 The 1874 treaty provided for the originating country to keep all of the postage revenue, without compensating the destination country for delivery.
 The idea was that each letter would generate a reply, so the postal flows would be in balance.
 However, other classes of mail had imbalanced flows.
 In 1906, the Italian postal service was delivering 325,000 periodicals mailed from other countries to Italy, while Italian publishers were mailing no periodicals to other countries.
 The system also encouraged countries to remail through another country, forcing the intermediate postal service to bear the costs of transport to the final destination.

 Remailing was banned in 1924, but the UPU took no action on imbalanced flows until 1969.
 The problem of imbalanced flows became acute after decolonization, as dozens of former European colonies entered the UPU as independent states.
 The developing countries received more mail than they sent, so they wanted to be paid for delivery.

 In 1969, the UPU introduced a system of terminal dues.
 When two countries had imbalanced mail flows, the country that sent more mail would have to pay a fee to the country that received more mail.
 The amount was based on the difference in the weight of mail sent and received.
 Since the Executive Council had been unable to come up with a cost-based compensation scheme after five years of study, terminal dues were set arbitrarily at half a gold franc (0.163 SDR) per kilogram.
-Also since 1969, it announces the annual best postal services on the 9 October, the World Post Day.
+Also since 1969, it announces the annual best postal services on 9 October, the World Post Day.